Algebras from Congruences: Algebraic properties of the functor

 is an isomorphism between \begin{enumerate} \item[$\diamond$] the ordered set of all subuniverses $B$ of the algebra $\prodI_{j\in J}\al{A}\ls{j}$ with the property that $B\cap D\us{i}\not=\emptyset$ for every $i\in[m]$, and \item[$\diamond$] the ordered set of all nonempty subuniverses of the algebra $\prod_{j\in J}\al{C}_j$. \end{enumerate}

-\item[{\rm(2)}] This mapping\,\ $^*$ preserves all intersections of subuniverses and all coordinate manipulations on subuniverses (i..e, permutation and duplication of coordinates, and projection of subuniverses onto subsets of coordinates).
-In more detail, for intersection and for projection this means that if $R\ls{\ell}$ $(\ell\in L)$ and $R$ are subuniverses of $\prodI_{j\in J}\al{A}_j$ in the domain of\,\ ${}^*$ and $K\subseteq J$, then
+\item[{\rm(2)}] This mapping\,\ $^\frakC$ preserves all intersections of subuniverses and all coordinate manipulations on subuniverses (namely: permutation and duplication of coordinates, and projection of subuniverses onto subsets of coordinates).
+In more detail, for intersection and for projection this means that if $R\ls{\ell}$ $(\ell\in L)$ and $R$ are subuniverses of $\prodI_{j\in J}\al{A}_j$ in the domain of\,\ ${}^\frakC$ and $K\subseteq J$, then

 respectively, where $=$ means that if the left hand side is defined, then so is the right hand side and the equality holds.

 \item[{\rm(3)}] For arbitrary choice of elements $d\us{i}=(d\lsus{j}{i})_{j\in J}\in D\us{i}$ $(i\in[m])$, the function